jboss-fuse/quickstarts/fabric/sap-qidoclist-destination-fabric/README.md

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Queued IDoc List Destination Camel component.
 This component and its endpoints should be used in cases where a camel route is required to send a series of Intermediate document (IDoc) lists to an SAP system and ensure that the document lists are processed in the SAP system in the same order that they were sent.

-This quick start uses XML files containing serialized IDoc document lists to create Customer records in the Flight Data Application within SAP.
-These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
-These messages are then routed to an `sap-qidoclist-destination` endpoint which converts and sends them to SAP as `FLCUSTOMER_CREATEFROMDATA01` type IDoc document lists to create Customer records.
+This quick start contains a route with an initial timer endpoint which triggers and executes that route once.
+The route uses processor beans to build IDoc document lists containing `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records in SAP.
+These document lists are routed to `sap-qidoclist-destination` endpoints which use the qRFC protocol to send these document lists to the inbound queue `QUICKSTARTQUEUE` in SAP.
+When this queue is triggered, the document lists are delivered in order to the ALE subsystem in SAP which creates the Customer records.
+The route logs to the console the serialized contents of the document lists it sends.

 In studying this quick start you will learn: